k3s-io/docs/docs/security/self-assessment.md

 Follow the Kubernetes documentation and setup the TLS connection between the apiserver and kubelets.
-Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the --kubelet-certificate-authority parameter to the path to the cert file for the certificate authority.
+Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the --kubelet-certificate-authority parameter to the path to the cert file for the certificate authority `--kubelet-certificate-authority=<ca-string>`.
---kubelet-certificate-authority=<ca-string>

 **Audit:**